-JORDAN BROWN, ASSISTANT DIRECTOR: Jordan is a native Duluthian (yes Hermantown counts) and proudly brags about her hometown to anyone who will listen in her new home of Austin, Texas.
+JORDAN BROWN, CREATIVE DIRECTOR: Jordan is a native Duluthian (yes Hermantown counts) and proudly brags about her hometown to anyone who will listen in her new home of Austin, Texas.
 She happily joined the DSFF team in 2016 and brought along a few tricks and trades that she’s learned on the festival circuit over the years.
-She currently serves as Associate Artistic Director for Other Worlds Austin SciFi Film Festival, as well as a programmer and founding team member for St. Lawrence International Film Festival in upstate New York.
+She currently serves as Associate Artistic Director for Other Worlds Austin SciFi Film Festival, as well as a consultant for various film festivals throughout the country.

 Since graduating from the University of Minnesota with a degree in film and literature, Jordan has worked with various arts and film offices including Women In Film Los Angeles and Duluth Superior Symphony Orchestra.
 As for film festivals, she’s worked her way up from usher to print traffic to programmer to co-founder, and is fortunate to count Sundance, Tribeca, Telluride, and Austin Film Festival among her experiences.

 MATTHEW DRESSEL, FESTIVAL PRODUCER: Originally from West Michigan, Matthew recently moved to Duluth after spending six years out in Southern California working at a film advertising company.
 While there, he managed the machine room, worked as an assistant editor, and wrote copy for clients such as Walt Disney Studios, 20th Century Fox and Lionsgate.